cp-algorithms/cp-algorithms/src/graph/fixed_length_paths.md

----
-title: Number of paths with fixed length.
-Shortest Path of fixed length.
-hide:
-  - navigation
----
 # Number of paths of fixed length / Shortest paths of fixed length

 The following article describes solutions to these two problems built on the same idea: